-Albany International Corp. is committed to best corporate governance practices.
-We believe good corporate governance creates long-term value for our stockholders and strengthens our relationships with other stakeholders.
-In that regard, our corporate governance practices are dynamic and reflect the Board's continual review of emerging best practices and their impact and effectiveness.
+At Albany International Corp. we believe good corporate governance creates long-term value for our stockholders and strengthens our relationships with other stakeholders.
+We remain committed to best practice in corporate governance and as such our corporate governance practices are dynamic and reflect the Board's continual review of emerging best practices and their impact and effectiveness.